Swanbourne House School is now the only co-educational, full boarding prep school in Buckinghamshire.

 The bedrooms at Swanbourne House School

-Children may live as a boarder at Swanbourne from the 7s, with most children starting their boarding life in the 8s or 9s as they prepare to move on to full or weekly boarding places at senior schools across the country (click here to see Leavers’s Destinations).
+Children may live as a boarder at Swanbourne from Year 3, with most children starting their boarding life in Year 4 or Year 5 as they prepare to move on to full or weekly boarding places at senior schools across the country (click here to see Leavers’s Destinations).
 We generally have around 35-40 full and weekly boarders and another 40 children who flexi-board for 2-3 nights per week.

 Our Location in Buckinghamshire

 The Boarding House is on the 1st and 2nd floor

 The Boarding House is located on the first and second floor of the Main House here at Swanbourne, welcoming local, national and international boarders.

 Locally, we have children board from Buckinghamshire, Milton Keynes, Oxfordshire, Bedfordshire and Northamptonshire.
 Our handy location near the A5 and M1 as well as being just 20 minutes from Central Milton Keynes means we are a boarding destination school for families across the United Kingdom.
 Close transport links to London – Milton Keynes Central has direct trains to London in around 30 minutes – make us a convenient choice for families in the city.
 We also have children come to us from a range of international backgrounds around the globe – we’re near major airports, about 1 hour from London Heathrow Airport and 40 minutes from Luton Airport.
 We also have a good deal of experience of working with military families.

 Our Housemaster Mr Kirk and the boarding team strive to provide a caring atmosphere that makes settling in to boarding a gentle process.

 Our Boarding House was renovated in 2019 and the comfortable, modern and spacious shared bedrooms offer stunning sights across the region with views of our beautiful woods and parkland and the rolling Buckinghamshire hills beyond.